 Thankfully, today Houston breast cancer patients have more choices available to them.
-A new breast reconstruction procedure called a nipple sparing breast reconstruction can be performed by certain, specially trained Houston plastic surgeons like Dr. Fusi & Dr. Craig, and preserve both a woman’s nipple and her breast skin.
+A new breast reconstruction procedure called a nipple sparing breast reconstruction can be performed by a certain, specially trained Houston plastic surgeon like Dr. Craig, and preserve both a woman’s nipple and her breast skin.

 How is a Nipple Sparing Breast Reconstruction Surgery Performed?

 It’s likely that you’ve already educated yourself on how a typical mastectomy is performed.
 A Houston nipple sparing breast reconstruction surgery is performed differently than the standard mastectomy reconstruction.
 With a nipple sparing breast reconstruction, an incision is made around the areola or underneath the breast in the fold.
 From that incision, her mastectomy surgeon removes all of the Houston woman’s underlying breast tissue.

 After the natural breast tissue is removed, Dr. Craig gets to work.
 Using either the Houston woman’s own breast tissue or an implant, they skillfully reconstruct the woman’s breast.
 The result is a reconstructed breast with minimal scarring, and your own nipple and areola.

 A nipple sparing breast reconstruction provides Houston women with several benefits, including:

 - Enabling mastectomy surgeons to completely remove the natural breast tissue as with a typical mastectomy, thus providing for a safe procedure for breast cancer removal;